cucumber/docs/content/docs/community/faq.md

 # Arity Mismatch
 An arity mismatch exception{{% text "java,kotlin" %}} `cucumber.runtime.CucumberException: Arity mismatch`{{% /text %}} indicates that the step does not provide the right number of arguments needed for the step definition.

+# Duplicate Step Definition
+A DuplicateStepDefinitionException indicates that you have defined the same step twice.
+First of all, Cucumber doesn't distinguish between [keywords](docs/gherkin/reference/#keywords) used with a particular step when [matching steps](/docs/cucumber/api/#matching-steps).
+This means that `Given an order exists` and `Then an order exists` will both match "an order exists".
+When providing arguments using Cucumber expressions and/or regular expressions, multiple steps might match the same expression.
+Finally, this means that you cannot extend a class which defines step definitions, as that will lead to duplicates.